 Moreover, there are some places where diversity simply isn’t as valuable.
 In countries whose laws, customs and cultures are not particularly egalitarian, diversity may not be as much of a financial advantage.
 One Harvard study, for instance, noted that the effect of gender diversity on performance varied across the 35 countries studied, depending on the acceptance of diversity in any specific country/industry context.38

-Overall, however, gender equality is positively and significantly related to economic equality.
-A new study examined 150 nations’ history in women’s suffrage, representation of women in government positions, fertility rates and overall gender equality, and found that better gender equality was correlated with lower income inequality.39 A recent analysis from Bank of America reached a similar conclusion, noting that closing gender and race gaps could have added $2.6 trillion to United States economic output.40 A Bloomberg analysis reported that globally, economic performance would get a $20 billion boost if women were educated similarly with men and were equally well represented in the workforce.41
+Overall, there can be no doubt that gender equality is positively and significantly related to economic equality.
+A new study examined 150 nations’ history in women’s suffrage, representation of women in government positions, fertility rates and overall gender equality, and found that better gender equality was correlated with lower income inequality.39 A recent analysis from Bank of America reached a similar conclusion, noting that closing gender and race gaps could have added $2.6 trillion to United States economic output.40 A Bloomberg analysis reported that globally, economic performance would get a $20 trillion boost if women were educated similarly with men and were equally well represented in the workforce.41

-Diversity is a good thing to embrace — from an economic standpoint as well as an ethical one.
+Diversity is a good thing to embrace — from an economic standpoint as well as a normative one.
 The evidence that talent is not differentially distributed by gender, age, race, ethnicity or geography is abundant, and robust.
-It stands to reason that diversity has value in business and on financial markets, where competitiveness depends on the ability to make productive and fair use of all the talent available.
-The fact that different people bring different experience, competence and skill to the table based not only on their education and training, but their human experience, is logical — and demonstrably valuable to business and investors, as well as society.
+It stands to reason that diversity has value in business and in financial markets, where competitiveness depends on the ability to make productive and fair use of all the talent available.
+The fact that diverse groups of people bring different experience and perspectives to the table, providing for more robust oversight, discussions and decision-making is not only logical or self-evident but is supported by a compelling arsenal of research.
+Simply put, diversity brings demonstrable value to business and investors, as well as to society.

 1 Rey Deng, L’Hocine Houanti, Krishna Reddy and Michel Simioni, “Does Board Gender Diversity Influence Firm Profitability?
 A Control Function Approach,” Social Science Research Network, June 2020.